Manly – Bondi 14k Swim for Bear Cottage

 A few others put their hand up for the swim.
 Among them was an English Channel swimmer, another who trained for the Olympics and two who finish on the podium of long distance ocean swim races.
 All good swimmers.
-Then there was me the Manly Chiropractor who could swim 750 metres from Manly to Shelley Beach – on a good day.
+Then there was me the Collaroy Chiropractor who could swim 750 metres from Manly to Shelley Beach – on a good day.

-A few stroke correction lessons with superfish Sarah Elbert from ‘Pretty Good Swimmer’ certainly helped too, learning to maintain an efficient glide and make every stroke count.
+A few stroke correction lessons with superfish Sarah Elbert from ‘Pretty Good Swimmer’ certainly helped too, learning to maintain an efficient relaxed glide and make every stroke count.

 After many kilometers tuning the bodymind and refining my technique in the ocean, I was actually becoming a pretty good swimmer.
 As the day of the swim drew close there was a quiet confidence of going the distance without holding up the rest of the team.